 Designed from inception to take full advantage of cloud technology, scalability, and economics, these solutions augment platform-native security controls by detecting, defending against, and deterring attacks that even the most advanced of these controls can’t address.

-Instead of attempting to monitor an ever-expanding attack surface for phishing links or malware in search of “the bad,” today’s most effective forms of email protection for O365 model identity at Internet scale to establish “the good” to deliver superior results.
+Instead of attempting to monitor an ever-expanding attack surface for phishing links or malware in search of “the bad,” today’s most effective forms of email security for Office 365 model identity at Internet scale to establish “the good” to deliver superior results.

 The most powerful of these solutions leverages intelligence from trillions of emails per year, individualizing email protection using deeper, more relevant intelligence that leverages machine learning to improve with each new email sent.